el-sebas-galeano/el-sebas-galeano/README.md

-## Hola!
-Mi nombre es Juan Sebastian 👋
+## Hi!
+My name is Juan Sebastian 👋

 - 🔭 I’m currently working on my graduation project.
 - 🌱 I’m currently learning about cloud and infrastructure.